SilverpointTechno/.github/profile/README.md

 ## 🎞 Final Thoughts

-While many Popcornflix clones have disappeared or become unsafe, this verified list ensures you always have **trusted, working, and ad-light alternatives** for 2025.
+While many SolarMovie clones have disappeared or become unsafe, this verified list ensures you always have **trusted, working, and ad-light alternatives** for 2025.
 No fake buttons, no endless ads — just movies that work.

 📌 **Bookmark this page:** [GIGAMAXCINEMA.COM](https://himoviesx.my/home)